Paranormal News: Do Dogs Go To Heaven? Psychic Claims Answer From Beyond

 Howard explains that the spirit told him that on the spiritual plane, when a spirit arrives, he or she is given a room.
 Of course, room is a word with limited connotations on Earth, so it would be more accurate to say someone is granted a space in which to transition into his next iteration in the paranormal sense.
 As a part of the healing time that one spends in this paranormal space, one is granted the ability to create in that space.
 Then Howard explains what that means for dog lovers.

-Of course that paranormal news isn’t just good news for dogs because according to Howard, as long as they’re invited, cats, lizards, birds, fish, snakes, ferrets, and any other beloved pet can be invited in for a visit on the spiritual plane.
+Of course, that paranormal news isn’t just good news for dogs because according to Howard, as long as they’re invited, cats, lizards, birds, fish, snakes, ferrets, and any other beloved pet can be invited in for a visit on the spiritual plane.
 So yes, according to Howard people will see their pets in heaven.
 The final conclusion, even shared by Pope Francis, is to be kind to animals.
 Paranormal investigators would add it’s a good idea because you don’t want a haunting.

 [Featured Image by Maya/iStock]